 From this, our project owner can clearly see that direct hires are being made in areas that will directly affect ongoing ROI.
 In addition, by using the right type of resources in the right stages of the project the needed separation is facilitated and natural.

-This approach also helps focus recruitment effort.
+This approach also helps focus on the recruitment effort.
 I can’t count the number of times I've seen poorly focused job specifications from project owners, such as:

 - Advanced Drupal/WordPress architecture experience, standard methodologies and coding standard